cheshire-cat-ai/vscode-extension/README.md

 ## Extension Settings

-> Tip: for the smoothest experience, we recommend using ChatGPT.
+> **Note**
+> Many of the settings are the same you would write in the `.env` file of the Cheshire Cat.

 This extension contributes the following settings:

-* `CheshireCatAI.BaseUrl`: connection URL.
+- `CheshireCatAI.BaseUrl`: connection URL.
 Default to `localhost`.
-* `CheshireCatAI.Port`: connection port.
+- `CheshireCatAI.Port`: connection port.
 Default to `1865`.
-* `CheshireCatAI.LanguageModel`: Language Model to use to comment the code.
+- `CheshireCatAI.LanguageModel`: Language Model to use to comment the code.
+Default to `ChatGPT | gpt-3.5-turbo`.
+- `CheshireCatAI.WebsocketPath`: Language Model to use to comment the code.
+Default to `ws`.
-* `CheshireCatAI.ApiKey`: Personal API key from the Language Model vendor account.
+- `CheshireCatAI.ApiKey`: Personal API key from the Language Model vendor account.

-> **Note**
-> Many of the settings are the same you would write in the `.env` file of the Cheshire Cat.
+- `CheshireCatAI.AuthKey`: Personal key to authenticate the Cheshire Cat endpoints. **(Optional)**

+> Tip: for the smoothest experience, we recommend using ChatGPT.

 ## Contributing